GSA/digitalgov.gov/content/events/2018/05/2018-05-03-an-introduction-searchgov.md

 ---
-slug: searchgov-basics
+slug: an-introduction-searchgov
-title: 'Search&#46;gov Basics'
+title: 'An Introduction to Search&#46;gov'
-summary: 'Learn about the essential features of Search.gov and tour its Admin Center.'
+summary: 'Learn about the essential features of Search&#46;gov and tour its Admin Center.'
 featured_image:
   uid:
   alt: ''